Tokyo Cooking Class

 * The menu may be changed depending on the seasons.

-A great-value vegan class where you can learn about Japan including history, culture and health tips using fermented foods.
+A great-value class where you can learn about Japan including history, culture and health tips using fermented foods.
 Enjoy this unique, beauty focused class in the convenient location!

 The dishes are full of beauty- and health-boosting ingredients, including Japanese superfoods amazake (fermented sweet drink) and sake kasu (sake lees, contain alcohol) have long been enjoyed in Japan.
 It's so delicious and good for gut health!